asm89/twig-cache-extension/README.md

 in the key.
 For an interesting blog post about this type of caching see: http://37signals.com/svn/posts/3113-how-key-based-cache-expiration-works

+### Blackhole

+Strategy for debug/development mode.
+It generates always a new key, will never fetch a block and never save a block.

 #### Setup

 In order to use the strategy you need to setup a `KeyGenerator` class that is